 - Melengesterol acetate

-Now we can cue the vaccines and other medicines, which might typically include:
+Now we can cue the vaccines and other medicines, which may include:

 - A 4-way viral and 5-way leptospirosis vaccine and vibriosis protection cocktail

-- Something to inject that prevents and/or treats internal and external parasites.
+- Something that prevents and/or treats internal and external parasites

 Doesn’t it make you wonder what beef that doesn’t contain residues of all these chemical and anti-parasitic substances tastes like?

-As if the hormone- and vaccine-injected beef we’re sad enough, farmers are adding around 28.9 million pounds of antibiotics are used in animal agriculture annually in the States.
+As if the hormone- and vaccine-injected beef weren’t sad enough, farmers are using around 28.9 million pounds of antibiotics in animal agriculture annually in the States.

 Nope.
 They’re often used just in case, as well as to fatten them up and make them grow more.

 The crowded conditions cows are raised in also make them sick more often, so preventative measures probably seem even more critical.
 Because a sick cow costs money, of course.